You don’t have to create something new . . . you’re just being creative with beverages that your guests already love.

 Step 2: Give Your Signature Drink a Special Name

-This can be as easy as printing a label to wrap around a juice box, a water bottle, a soda can or bottled drinks, or printing a tent card for your buffet table to set beside the pitcher or drink dispenser.
+Giving your signature drink a special name can be as easy as printing a label to wrap around a juice box, a water bottle, a soda can or bottled drinks, or printing a tent card for your buffet table to set beside the pitcher or drink dispenser.

 For a kids party, keep it simple by using a fruit juice or other beverage and giving it a special name that goes with your party theme.
 “Dr No’s Electro Potion” makes green Gatorade sound oh so much more exciting!